English

 FAQ

-• Should I always reduce a fever?
+Should I always lower a fever?

-• When should I worry about fever in adults?
+When should I worry about a fever?

 π Related Health Topics